thanhcong0111/database_security/README.md

 ![Screenshot 2024-07-24 213448](https://github.com/user-attachments/assets/1e86f3a9-f44a-4a08-bda2-fd2f34169940)

-### Lab 4: The access control method with encrypted datas before insert to database in MySQL
+### Lab 4: The access control method with encrypted data before inserting it into the database in MySQL

 It is almost identical to Lab 3, but with data that has been encrypted before being inserted into the database layer, it also means that encryption will be done between the backend layer and the database.